 Absence from Classes

-Attendance is a basic assessment requirement for credit award, and failure to attend compulsory events such as tutorials and class tests may result in your losing the right to be assessed in that module.
-See the University policy on student absence.
-Any absence from such events must be reported via self-certification.
+Attendance is a basic assessment requirement for credit award, and failure to attend compulsory events such as tutorials and comply with other compulsory elements for a module may result in your losing the right to be assessed in that module.
+Any absence from (failure to engage with) such events must be reported by completing a Self Certificate of Absence form as soon as possible.
+Please go to MySaint, the relevant section can be found under ‘My Details’.
 Failure to do so may result in an Academic Alert.

 The appropriate coordinator will decide whether or not a given reason is an acceptable justification for absence.
 All cases are considered on their individual merits, but for guidance, the following non-exhaustive list contains examples of reasons that may be considered acceptable:

 - illness or injury